-All Candidate Build Alternatives, including the Preferred Alternative, would require temporary disturbance and possible tree removal on NPS park property.
+All Build Alternatives, including the Preferred Alternative, would require temporary disturbance and possible tree removal on NPS park property, which would be covered by an NPS Special Use Permit for construction.
 Access for motorized vehicles would improve post-construction with the upgrade of facilities and improved safety resulting from stormwater management and improved roadway engineering.
 All of the build alternatives would require temporary disturbance in Rock Creek Park near existing retaining walls for the restoration or construction of new walls.
 Additional land on the east side of the alignment would be needed for Alternatives 3 and 4 and the Preferred Alternative to accommodate new or replacement retaining walls, approximately 39 square feet, 236 square feet, and 2,252 square feet, respectively.
 This area would not alter the ability of the park to function as intended and would enhance safe access to park facilities for both motorized and non-motorized users.
-A sidewalk on the west side of roadway in the southern part of the project area would connect the Soapstone Valley Trailhead to a NPS parking lot on Beach Drive and would be accomplished through a construction easement.
+A sidewalk on the west side of roadway in the southern part of the project area would connect the Soapstone Valley Trailhead to a NPS parking lot on Beach Drive.
+The design, construction, and maintenance of the continuation of sidewalk for the Preferred Alternative outside of the DDOT right-of-way to the parking lot entrance would be coordinated with the NPS.

-Each of the Candidate Build Alternatives, including the Preferred Alternative would result in a reconfiguration of the existing forked Y-intersection at Brandywine Street to a T-intersection and the elimination of the central traffic island/triangle park.
+Each of the Build Alternatives, including the Preferred Alternative would result in a reconfiguration of the existing forked Y-intersection at Brandywine Street to a T-intersection and the elimination of the central traffic island/triangle park.
 Sidewalks would be added on both sides of Brandywine Street to connect to the sidewalks proposed for the western side of Broad Branch Road.
 The new interchange configuration also includes wheelchair accessible ramps/aprons and a crosswalk.
 The reduction in green space provided by this park would be offset by an increase in total green space at the intersection with the addition of two rain gardens at the interior corners of the new intersection.